10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 8) You Have Too Many PDFs or Content That's Not Accessible

-• PDFs don't follow a template, don't use semantic headings and links, and lack the tags needed for screen readers to interpret them
+• Inaccessible PDFs – they don't use a template, semantic headings and links, or the tags needed for screen readers to interpret them.
+Often, content editors lack the skills or software needed to make PDFs accessible.

-• Content editors write HTML by hand and don't use semantic markup, leading to content accessibility issues
+• Hand-written HTML – if content editors write HTML by hand and don't use semantic markup, this can lead to accessibility issues.

 How Do I Solve This Issue?

-• Use web content instead of PDFs when possible.
+• Use web content instead of PDFs when possible, such as for general information and forms.

 • Use a content compliance tool like Siteimprove to test content accessibility and PDF accessibility.